-David Mullen

-Chairman of the Corporate Governance

-and Nominations Committee
+David Mullen Chairman of the Corporate Governance and Nominations Committee

-As Chairman of the Corporate

-Governance and Nominations

-Committee and Senior Independent

-Director my goal is to provide

-independent oversight and to

-ensure that the Company has the

-right corporate governance in place

-to meet the key strategic objectives

-of the Group and address the

-challenges of the energy transition.
+As Chairman of the Corporate Governance and Nominations Committee and Senior Independent Director my goal is to provide independent oversight and constructive challenge in order to ensure that the Company has responsible corporate governance in place to meet the challenge of the energy transition.

-The work of the Board during 2022
+The work of the Board during 2023

-During 2022 the Board oversaw a number of strategic projects that were consistent with the Company's long-term goals.
-In Subsea and Conventional, the Board oversaw the entry into an agreement with SLB and Aker Solutions to form a joint venture which will deliver a step change in subsea production economics by helping customers unlock reserves, reduce time to first oil and lower development costs while simultaneously delivering on decarbonisation objectives.
-Although still subject to regulatory approvals, the joint venture is expected to close during the second half of 2023 and when completed it will comprise the subsea businesses of SLB and Aker Solutions, with Subsea7 holding a 10% stake.
-This is an exciting development for Subsea7 and key to ensuring that Subsea7 remains a market leader in the subsea sector.
-On the renewables side, reaffirming the Board of Directors' confidence in the long-term outlook for the fixed offshore wind market, Subsea7 subscribed to 72% of new Seaway7 shares issued by Seaway7 in a rights issue underwritten by Seaway7's three largest shareholders.
+During 2023 the Board oversaw a number of strategic projects that were key to the Company's long-term goals.
+On the Subsea and Conventional side, the Board oversaw the closing of the joint venture transaction with SLB and Aker Solutions, which has adopted the OneSubsea name and comprises the subsea businesses of SLB and Aker Solutions, with Subsea7 holding a 10% stake.
+OneSubsea aims to drive innovation and efficiency in subsea production and is an exciting development for Subsea7, as we work to optimise value creation and deliver lowercarbon energy.
+On the Renewables side, emphasising the Board of Directors' confidence in the outlook for the fixed offshore wind market, Subsea7 acquired all of the shares in Seaway 7 ASA, thereby fully integrating Seaway7 into the Subsea7 Group with no remaining minority interests.